-Remove the risk and unknowns of new restaurant openings by introducing an optimized route to success.
+Removing the risk and unknowns of new venue launches by introducing an optimized route to success.

-When implementing a customer feedback solution, you might think purely about collecting data on stores that have been established for some time.
-But there’s just as much, if not more, value to be had with using a guest sentiment platform from day one.
+When it comes to bringing in a customer feedback solution, you might think purely about collecting data on venues that have been up and running for some time and have a loyal customer base.
+But there’s just as much, if not more, value to be had with using a guest sentiment platform from day 1.

-Many of our workstreams with restaurant partners are about collecting that opening day feedback and making sure the brand is delivering its promise at the new location from the start.
-You want your NPS to be high within the first key of weeks, rather than having to fight to build it in after months of trading.
+Many of our conversations with customers are about getting that opening day feedback and making sure the brand is delivering its promise at the new location from the start.
+You want your NPS to be high within the first couple of months, rather than having to fight to build it in the second quarter of trading.

-We work across hundreds of venues with our customers and there are always several common factors that are useful to measure when opening a new store.
+We work across hundreds of venues with our customers and there are always several common factors that come up and prove useful to measure when opening a new venue.

-The sooner you get your guest sentiment surveys in-place and collect shift, dish and server-level data, the quicker you can identify issues and stop customers from spreading negative comments online.
+The sooner you get your guest sentiment surveys in-place and collect data, the quicker you can identify issues and stop customers from spreading negative comments online.

 Ensuring your food and drink is prepared to brand standards is key.
 The best way to measure this is guest satisfaction by menu item.
 By tracking the new location to your brand benchmarks you quickly ensure your menu items are prepared effectively from the opening night.